Manage Debit Orders

 3. Insert the Debit amount: The default amount to be debited.
 This amount can always be changed prior to creating a batch.
 It can also be changed at the time a batch is created; however, no change will be made to the Masterfile if the amount is changed when setting up the batch.

-4. Once you are satisfied with the above information you have inserted click: “Submit“.
+4. Once you are satisfied with the above information, you have inserted, click “Submit“.

-5. Insert bank account details.
+1. Insert bank account details.

-6. Expand the Bank account tab by clicking on the down arrow to the right of the tab heading.
+2. Expand the Bank account tab by clicking on the down arrow to the right of the tab heading.

-A. Adding a client with a Bank account:
+A. Adding a customer’s Bank account details:

-• Payment method type: Bank account
+Payment method type: Bank account

 • Insert Bank account name: The owner of the Bank account which will be debited.
 This might not be the same as the Account Name.
-For example, somebody may use their Bank account to pay for their wife and children’s individual gym subscription.
+For example, somebody may use their Bank account to pay for their wife and children’s individual gym subscriptions.

 • Select the Generic branch code in the field provided – The branch code of the relevant Bank.
 It is recommended that the universal branch codes always be used, where available.

-• Bank account type: Current Account | Savings Account | Transmission Account | Bond Account | Subscription Share
+• Bank account type: Current Account | Savings Account etc.

 • Click “Submit